Using Nutrition To Maximize your Surgical Recovery

 How Much Protein Do I Need After Surgery?

 Your body’s need for protein doubles after surgery.
 Just like an athlete prepares for an event by eating well, you should prepare for surgery by doing the same.
 Studies have shown that protein loading 1-2 weeks prior to surgery and protein supplementation after surgery (up to 3 months) improves recovery and decreases muscle atrophy.
 A major key is Leucine which is the most important amino acid in muscle synthesis.
-Leucine is an essential amino acid, meaning that is must be obtained from the diet.
+Leucine is an essential amino acid, meaning that it must be obtained from the diet.
 Most off-the-shelf protein powders contain 1 to 1.5 grams of Leucine.
 However, the medical studies on Leucine recommend 3 grams per serving.
 Glutamine is also important in muscle synthesis and immune function and should be considered.

-Several vitamins and minerals have been shown to impact outcomes including Vitamin D,
+Several vitamins and minerals have been shown to impact outcomes, most notably Vitamin D, Vitamin C, and Magnesium.

 Vitamin D